In These Arms

-"In These Arms" is a song by American rock band Bon Jovi.
-The song was written by Jon Bon Jovi, Richie Sambora and David Bryan.
-It was released on May 3, 1993, as the third single from the band's fifth studio album, Keep the Faith (1992).
+"In These Arms" is a song by American rock band Bon Jovi, released on May 3, 1993, by Mercury and Jambco, as the third single from the band's fifth studio album, Keep the Faith (1992).
+The song was written by band members Jon Bon Jovi, Richie Sambora and David Bryan, and produced by Bob Rock.

-Song information
+Composition

 The song's lyrics are about everlasting love and devotion.
 The song is characterized by a strong bass rhythm, jangling guitars, and very tight, hard drum playing, as well as soulful, emotional singing by Jon Bon Jovi.
 However, it is not a ballad, as its driving guitars and fast-paced beat and upbeat sound maintain it as more of a pop-rock song, in the vein of "Born to Be My Baby".